hilton/hilton.github.com/about.md

 <div class="row">
 <div class="col-md-8">

 <p>Peter Hilton is a software developer, writer, speaker, trainer, and musician.
-Peter’s professional interests are web application development, functional design, agile software development and project management.
-He has extensive experience on projects for large customers in the logistics, government, financial services, energy, utilities, pharmaceutical, transport and space industries.</p>
+Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
+He currently works as a programmer and technical writer on a workflow management product team, and also delivers the occasional lecture and training course.</p>

-<p>Peter’s software development interests include workflow and business process management (BPM), JVM web application frameworks, software development methodology and practices, and web-based collaboration.
+<p>Peter’s software development interests include web application frameworks, software development methodology and practices, and web-based collaboration.
 Peter’s speciality is database-backed intranet web application architecture, design and build.
-He currently builds web applications using Scala, Play Framework and Slick.
-Previously, Peter gained significant experience with Java EE web technology and middleware, such as Drools.</p>
+His tools of choice are currently Scala, Play Framework and Slick.</p>

-<p>Peter has presented at several European developer conferences, including Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and geecon.
+<p>Peter has presented at several European developer conferences, including ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and geecon.
 Peter co-authored <a href="http://bit.ly/playscala2p">Play for Scala</a>, Manning Publications and is a Typesafe certified trainer for <a href="http://typesafe.com/how/training/fasttracktoplaywithscala">Fast Track to Play with Scala</a>.</p>

+<h2>Now &amp; next</h2>

+<p>Peter is currently working as a product developer at <a href="http://www.effektif.com">Effektif</a>,
+and is available approximately one day per week for consulting, training and speaking opportunities.</p>

 <h2>CV</h2>